Drug Facts: Teens Under Drugs

 You will need to work against these risk factors to eliminate them.
 For example, if you practice permissive parenting as a guardian, you should try to be around more and try to be the teenager’s role model.

 Teenagers can get secretive.
 You will need to use communication to break down barriers between you two.
-If you talk to them about drug abuse, it will influence their decision to either stop using drugs or not use them at all.
+If you talk to them about drug abuse, it will influence their decision to stop using drugs or not use them.

-Parents need to be aware of the signs of drug abuse to be able to get them the appropriate help early enough.
+Parents must be aware of the signs of drug abuse to get them the appropriate help early.

-Drug abuse makes people will fail to take care of their appearance.
+Drug abuse makes people fail to take care of their appearance.
 You will notice:

 Drug abuse gives rise to the following health issues: